vernemq/vmq-docs/configuration/db-auth.md

 )
 ```

-To enter new ACL entries use a query similar to the following:
+To enter new ACL entries use a query similar to the following, the example uses
+`PASSWWORD` to for password hashing:

 ```sql
 INSERT INTO vmq_auth_acl